How To Start A Blog: The Definitive Guide for 2019

 - Internal links (ie. linking to one of your pages)

 Now, SEO is a whole new chapter in and of itself.
-But there are ways to learn faster.
+But there are ways to learn faster with affordable SEO practices.

 For example, a very user-friendly tool that I like to use about making sure that everything is in check is Yoast SEO, a WordPress SEO plugin.